 ❶ Click to select your chart, then expand the Color drop-down in the right sidebar.

-❷ Click on each color box to choose the color for each data variable by using the color picker or entering a hex code.
+❷ Disable the Use one color option to choose a color for each variable.
+Click on color boxes to choose the color by using the color picker or entering a hex code.

 Note: Switching to a different project theme in the right sidebar will switch all colors for all charts/objects in your project and provide a list of template-matching colors to choose from.